netgroup-polito/translator2symnet/README.md

 	6. Rerun generate-jar ant task.

-### Tester
+**Tester**
 In order to start the test you have to put the json graph (VeriGraph input format) of the network that you want to test into the translator2symnet/symnet root folder, and then run one of the following commands:
 1. java -jar symnet converter.jar <input_file.json> -test <iteration_number>: it executes hiteration numberi times the exploration of the entire network;
 2. java -jar symnet converter.jar <input_file.json> -test -start <start_node> <iteration_number>: it executes <iteration_number> times the exploration of the network starting from <start_node> to all the others.
 At the end of the execution, a csv output is generated.

-### How to configure the new elements
+**How to configure the new elements**
 In order to make improvements, new elements are added to the basic installation.
 The following elements have been added in org.change.v2.abstractnet.click.sefl

-##Generator
+**Generator**
 The Generator element generates packets by the Fork SEFL instruction and it can also overwrite some packet fields.
 It can be used with the following patterns as configuration strings:

 - web <ip_src> <ip_dest> <body> <application_protocol>: it generates an HTTP packet with the following fields:
-	-ip_src: the ip source address of the packet;
+	 - ip_src: the ip source address of the packet;
-	-ip_dst: the ip destination address of the packet;
+	 - ip_dst: the ip destination address of the packet;
-	-body: an integer that represents the body content of the packet;
+	 - body: an integer that represents the body content of the packet;
-	-application_protocol: an integer that represents the application protocol of the packet.
+	 - application_protocol: an integer that represents the application protocol of the packet.

 - mail <ip_src> <ip_dest> <email_from> <application_protocol>: it generates a POP3 packet with the following fields:
-	-ip:src: the ip source address of the packet;
+	 - ip:src: the ip source address of the packet;
-	-ip_dst: the ip destination address of the packet;
+	 - ip_dst: the ip destination address of the packet;
-	-email_from: an integer that represents the email_from content of the packet;
+	 - email_from: an integer that represents the email_from content of the packet;
-	-application_protocol: an integer that represents the application protocol of the packet.
+	 - application_protocol: an integer that represents the application protocol of the packet.

 - ip_src <ip_src>: it overwrites the ip source address of the packet;
 - ip_dst <ip_dest>: it overwrites the ip destination address of the packet;